yarikoptic/rmafni/doc/SphinxDocs/installations/FATCAT_Demo/DealingWithGrads.rst

     .. note:: Anecdotally, it seems that data from Siemens scanners often requires a ``-flip_y`` when using ``3dTrackID``.
-              However, it is always worth checking yourself at the start of a study.
+              However, it is always worth using a WB tracking run at the start of a study in order to check for yourself.

     |